 Friedrich Rückert (1788–1866)

-He became professor of Oriental languages in Erlangen in 1826, which is said to be his most productive period.
-During his time at FAU, Rückert published his most famous work ‘Die Weisheit der Brahmanen’ (the wisdom of the Brahmins) which contained stories, proverbs and aphorisms from India.
-He also contributed to setting the direction for teaching in Oriental studies.
+He became professor of Oriental languages in Erlangen in 1826, marking the beginning of his most productive period.
+During his time at FAU, Rückert published his most famous work ‘Die Weisheit der Brahmanen’ (the wisdom of the Brahmins), inspired by Indian and other Oriental works.
+He also had a major influence on teaching in Oriental Studies.